aroberge/ideas/docs/source/guide.rst

 This is an example of a syntax that is intended to reduce boilerplate code when initializing a class instance.
-The code transformation is more complex than the previous ones and include a change of indentation of an entire block of code.S
+The code transformation is more complex than the previous ones and include a change of indentation of an entire block of code.

 Fractional math (token)
 ~~~~~~~~~~~~~~~~~~~~~~~~